 As I began writing, the enormity of the topic sunk in.
 I realized that those in special education are way ahead in their thinking!
 They realize better than any other that education is not a one size fits all, but should be customized around the strengths and weaknesses of an individual child.
-They have firsthand experience in creating Individualized Education Plans (IEP) and implementing this style of customized or what *Aurora calls, Personalized and competency based education.
-So please do indulge me if I went a little off tangent for a while as it is for the sake of a higher purpose that I do.
+They have firsthand experience in creating Individualized Education Plans (IEP) and implementing this style of customized or what *Aurora calls, Personalized and Competency-based Education (PCBE).

 Nowadays the background experiences of some of the children which give them the label of "at risk" affects their personalities, behaviors, and even though they may not fall under the traditional category of children with "special needs", they still need to be treated as such.
 Or else we may lose an increasing cross section of population to delinquency, resulting in a burden to society instead of becoming future constructive citizens.
 Personalization is crucial to not only their success but can and should be done, for all children (typical and atypical).
 In other words, an IEP for all, albeit a more simplified version of an IEP for typical children.